 serving the youth and families of Colorado, Fayette, and Austin counties in Texas (The FAYS Program is available in every county in the state of Texas.
 If you are not a resident of Austin, Colorado or Fayette County, please contact us & we will give you the contact information for the STAR provider for your area of Texas.)

-Program Director: Dan Pore
+Executive Director: Dan Pore

 The FAYS programs priority is to strengthen the family and keep the family together.
 Sessions focus on identification of family strengths, coping with stress, problem solving, goal setting and achievement, improving communication & parent support.
 Referrals to the FAYS Program may be made by parents/guardians, school personnel, Dr.'s offices, child care providers, Head Start programs, ECI, WIC, mental health providers, probation departments, judges, police departments, etc. Youth may also refer themselves.
 Referral forms are available for professionals who wish to refer someone to services or you may call and a referral form can be completed via phone.
 Completed referral forms may also be faxed to our office.
 Due to funding source restrictions we are unable to receive completed referral forms via email nor are we permitted to discuss specific client information via email.
 All FAYS services require parent, guardian or primary caregiver's written permission before a youth (of any age) may receive counseling services.

 Youth and/or parents may access services directly by calling one of our offices and asking to speak to someone in the FAYS program.
 There is no charge at any time to any participant for any FAYS service.

 FAYS services available:

 Youth and parent skills groups